What is a Spendthrift Clause in a Life Insurance Policy?

 It is important to note that since life insurance payments go to a beneficiary after the policyholder’s death, the policyholder cannot access his or her own death benefit.
 Consequently, life insurance is not used as a form of DAPT.

+What is a spendthrift clause in life insurance?
 Life insurance policies are treated in much the same manner as trust funds; both function as assets accumulated over the course of the creator’s (or policyholder’s) life.
 Likewise, a “spendthrift provision” or spendthrift clause is a clause in a life insurance policy which safeguards the beneficiary’s death benefit from creditors.

 In life insurance policies with spendthrift provisions, the death benefit assets technically belong to the insurance company, which acts as an AMC.
 Since the insurer (not the beneficiary) owns the total benefit, its cumulative value is not subject to the beneficiary’s outstanding debts.
 As with a spendthrift trust, spendthrift life insurance policies pay out benefits over a given period (e.g. five years) on a regular basis, as opposed to singular lump sum.